 Ensure your MVP focuses on the “V” – the viable part of your mHealth app.
 Test users need to be able to access the primary feature or benefit that will ultimately be the unique selling point for your new application.

-What Are Some Next-Gen Features for Healthcare Apps?
+What Are Some Next-Gen Features for Healthcare App Development?

 From artificial intelligence (AI) and machine learning (ML) to the same technology that powers cryptocurrency, many emerging technologies can improve and even drive the progress of mHealth applications.
-Here are a few examples of next-generation technology already employed within the healthcare industry.
+Here are a few examples of next-generation technology that are promising for your healthcare app development.

 AI and ML